lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

 Scala compiler version 3.0.2 -- Copyright 2002-2021, LAMP/EPFL
 ```

-After having installed the compiler, we can have a look at itsoptions.
+After having installed the compiler, we can have a look at its options.
 Let's first explore what the compiler can help us with when migrating our
 Scala 2.13 based application to Scala 3.
 The compiler has an option `-source`
 for which we can specify an additional argument.
 Here's the abbreviated output